StanfordAHA/aha-wiki-page/_pages/02_design_flow.md

 `aha regress full` tests every application and takes several hours to complete.

 To see a list of all regress suites and the applications they include, see `aha/util/regress.py`.

+## Environmental Variables
+To modify the compilation, scheduling, place-and-route, and pipelining of our applications, we use environmental variables.
+Here is a brief description of the important variables that we use:

+`HALIDE_GEN_ARGS` determines scheduling parameters used in the `{app}_generator.cpp` described here: https://stanfordaha.github.io/aha-wiki-page/pages/03_h2h_files.
+A valid assignment to this variable is a space separated list of `GeneratorParam` listed at the top of `{app}_generator.cpp`.
+For example if you want to run gaussian you could set `HALIDE_GEN_ARGS="mywidth=62 myunroll=2 schedule=3`.
+`PIPELINED` determines whether or not compute pipelining is turned on.
+Valid values are `PIPELINED=1` (default) compute pipelining turned on or `PIPELINED=0` compute pipelining turned off
+`DISABLE_GP` determines whether or not the global placement stage of place-and-route is done. `DISABLE_GP=1` (default) turns off global placement, `DISABLE_GP=0` turns on global placement
+`HL_TARGET` has two valid values `HL_TARGET=host-x86-64` or `HL_TARGET=host-x86-64-enable_ponds`.
+Use `HL_TARGET=host-x86-64-enable_ponds` do enable the memory mapper to use the register files (ponds) present in our PE tiles.
+By default, this is set to `HL_TARGET=host-x86-64` for image processing applications and `HL_TARGET=host-x86-64-enable_ponds` for machine learning applications.
+`PNR_PLACER_EXP` is a tuning knob for the placement stage of place-and-route.
+Generally, a higher value results in an application placement and routing that has a shorter critical path and may reduce the runtime of applications running on the array.
+By default, this variable is not set, and the place-and-route tool will choose the first value that routes successfully.
+`SWEEP_PNR_PLACER_EXP` will tell the place-and-route tool to try every value of `PNR_PLACER_EXP` from 1 to 30 and choose the result with the shortest critical path.
+By default it is not set.

+To avoid needing to set each of these environmental variables each time we run an application, we have included default values in `aha/util/application_parameters.json`.
+If you run any AHA flow command, it will use the `default` entry in the json file for the application you are compiling.
+If you would like to run the fastest (shortest critical path) version of the application you can run:
+`aha halide apps/gaussian --env-parameters fastest`

+Some machine learning applications, including ResNet, have significantly different schedules depending on the layer in the network.
+In the AHA flow, we use one application with different environmental parameters to choose which layer and which schedule to use.
+Default parameters for each layer are saved in `aha/util/application_parameters.json` and can be selected using the `--layer` flag.
+For example:

+`aha map apps/resnet_output_stationary --layer conv1`
+`aha pnr apps/resnet_output_stationary --width 32 --height 16 --layer conv1`